Sumner High School (Washington)

 Sumner High School is a high school in Sumner, Washington, United States.
 It is one of two high schools in the Sumner–Bonney Lake School District, which serves Sumner and the neighboring city of Bonney Lake.

-The high school's athletic teams are named the Spartans.
+The high school's athletic teams are named the Spartans, with its colors being predominantly purple and gold.
 They are members of the South Puget Sound League and classified as a 4A school.

-Sunset Stadium

-Sunset Stadium is a stadium attached to Sumner High School.
-Its naming rights are held by Sunset Chevrolet, a car dealership located in downtown Sumner.
-It is used for American football, soccer, lacrosse, and track and field.

 Athletics program

+Sumner High School's sports department participates in the Washington Interscholastic Activities Association's South Puget Sound League, at the 4A level.
+Sumner previously was at the 1A level through the 1950s and early 60s, briefly jumping up to 4A, before settling in the 3A classification level until 1977.
+Sumner transitioned to the 4A level from 1977 to 2005, was moved down to 3A until 2010, down again to 2A until 2014, back up to 3A in 2016, and returned to 4A for the 2017-2017 season.